aliceinpalth/pygw2spidy/readme.md

 Python (3.X) Bindings to the Guild Wars 2 Spidy API
 =============================================

 This small Python module provides easy-to-use bindings to the Guild Wars 2 Spidy API.
-This fork was created to update the original repository by Tynril to use Python 3 rather than Python 2.
+Originally created by Tynril for Python 2.X, this fork was created to update the original repository to use Python 3.X.

 What is Guild Wars 2 Spidy?
 ---------------------------